langsci/304/README.md

 insights as well as their practical application in the development of custom-designed software tools for identification and exploration of formulaic language in texts.
 Two papers in the second part explore formulaic language in the context of language learning.
-Finally, the third part, with three chapters, showcases descriptive research on formulaic language conducted primarily from corpus linguistic and translation studies perspectives.
+Finally, the third part, with three chapters, showcases research on formulaic language conducted primarily from discourse and translation studies perspectives.
 The volume will be of interest to anyone involved in the study of formulaic language either from a theoretical or a practical perspective.